getgrav/grav-learn/pages/02.content/04.markdown/docs.md

 > -- <cite>John Gruber</cite>

 Grav ships with built-in support for [Markdown](http://daringfireball.net/projects/markdown/) and [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/).
-You must enable **Markdown Extra** in your `system.yaml` configuration file
+You must enable **Markdown Extra** in your `system.yaml` configuration file.

 Without further delay, let us go over the main elements of Markdown and what the resulting HTML looks like: